aspose-pdf/Aspose.PDF-Documentation/cpp/overview/system-requirements/_index.md

 linktitle: System Requirements
 type: docs
 weight: 30
-url: /net/system-requirements/
+url: /cpp/system-requirements/
-description: This section lists the supported operating systems that a developer needs to successfully work with Aspose.PDF for .NET.
+description: This section lists the supported operating systems that a developer needs to successfully work with Aspose.PDF for C++.
-lastmod: "2021-06-05"
+lastmod: "2021-11-08"
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

 ## Overview

-To produce and manipulate PDF documents, the machine that Aspose.PDF for .NET runs on doesn't need to have Adobe Acrobat installed: Aspose.PDF for .NET is a PDF document creation engine.
-To view PDF documents produced by Aspose.PDF for .NET, however, the machine does need at least an Adobe Acrobat Reader.
+Aspose.PDF for C ++ installed on your computer allows you to create and manage your PDF documents without installing Adobe Acrobat.
+But, in order to view these files, you need at least Adobe Acrobat Reader.
 It can be downloaded for free.

+## Operating Systems

+Aspose.PDF for C++ is a native library and supports 32-bit operating systems.

-## Supported Operating System
+Supported Operating Systems include:

-### Windows
-- Microsoft Windows 2000 Professional ( x64, x86)
-- Microsoft Windows 2000 Server (x64, x86)
-- Microsoft Windows 2003 Server (x64, x86)
-- Microsoft Windows 2008 Server (x64, x86)
-- Microsoft Windows 2012 Server (x64, x86)
-- Microsoft Windows 2012 R2 Server (x64, x86)
-- Microsoft Windows 2016 Server (x64, x86)
-- Microsoft Windows 2019 Server (x64, x86)
-- Microsoft Windows Vista (x64, x86)
-- Microsoft Windows XP (x64, x86)
-- Microsoft Windows 7 (x64, x86)
-- Microsoft Windows 8, 8.1 (x64, x86)
+- Microsoft Windows desktop (7, 8, 10)
-- Microsoft Windows 10 (x64, x86)
-- Microsoft Azure

-### macOS
-- Mac OS X x64 (10.12+)

-### Linux
-- Linux x64 ( 6, 7 ,27, 9, 8.7+, 18.04, 16.04, 14.04, 18, 17, 42.3+, 12 SP2+)
+- Server operating systems (2008, 2012), etc.

+Operating Systems which are not supported:

+- Old versions of OS (XP, Vista and Server 2003)

 ## Development Environments

-You can use Aspose.PDF for .NET to develop applications in any development environment that targets the .NET platform, but the following environments are explicitly supported:
+You can use Aspose.PDF for C++ to develop applications in any development environment that support C++, but the following environments are explicitly supported:

-- Microsoft Visual Studio 2003
-- Microsoft Visual Studio 2005
-- Microsoft Visual Studio 2008
-- Microsoft Visual Studio 2010
-- Microsoft Visual Studio 2011
-- Microsoft Visual Studio 2012
-- Microsoft Visual Studio 2013
-- Microsoft Visual Studio 2015
-- Microsoft Visual Studio 2017
+- Microsoft Visual Studio 2017 or later.
-- Microsoft Visual Studio 2019

-## Supported Frameworks
-The following .NET Framework versions are supported:

-- .NET Framework 2.0
-- .NET Framework 3.5
-- .NET Framework 4.0
-- .NET Framework 4.0_ClientProfile
-- .NET Framework 4.5.0
-- .NET Framework 4.5.1
-- .NET Framework 4.5.2
-- .NET Framework 4.6.0
-- .NET Framework 4.6.2
-- .NET Framework 4.5.0
-- .NET Framework 4.5.1
-- .NET Framework 4.6.0
-- .NET Framework 4.6.2
-- .NET Framework 4.7
-- .NET Framework 4.7.2
-- .NET Standard 2.0 (.NET Core 2.0/2.1)